skip to content

 00:43:28 - Anthony Campolo

-So now we're going to do the Prisma migrate and this is what's going to set up our database for us.
-So I was talking about how you have the migrations with your orm.
-And this is the type of thing that you get with Active Record or with Django's orm.
-And so there's like, there's the actual like, object to like the JavaScript to SQL translation, and then there's like the database migrations.
-They're kind of like two separate components.
-So when people talk about Prisma, there's like Prisma Client and there's Prisma Migrate, and those are two completely separate, separate pieces of software.
-So that's like kind of one important thing to, to know.
+So now we're going to do the Prisma migrate, and this is what's going to set up our database for us.
+I was talking about how you have the migrations with your ORM, and this is the type of thing you get with Active Record or with Django's ORM.
+There's the object-to-JavaScript-to-SQL translation, and then there are the database migrations.
+They're kind of two separate components.
+So when people talk about Prisma, there's Prisma Client and there's Prisma Migrate, and those are two completely separate pieces of software.
+That's one important thing to know.
 So right now we're going to do another command in the terminal.

 00:44:03 - Nick Taylor